j-brady/BioTools/README.md

 It is necessary to install the Numpy, MatPlotLib and BioPython for some of these scripts to work.

 	pip install numpy matplotlib BioPython
+## Installation

+Download/clone the package from git@github.com:j-brady/BioTools.git.
+In the rootdir of the package run the setup.py script.

+	python setup.py install

 ## data_tables.py
 Contains hydropathy tables.